 Due to federal regulations, employees who are not exempt from the overtime provisions of the Fair Labor Standards Act ("FLSA") are prohibited from signing in or beginning work before their scheduled starting time, or signing out/stopping work past their scheduled quitting time except with supervisory approval or in emergency situations.
-Each Appointing Authority will establish agency policy and procedure for lunch and breaks.
+Each Appointing Authority will establish agency policy and procedure which provides each full-time non-exempt employee a 1⁄2 hour paid lunch, during which the employee is relieved of all duties.
+Each individual appointing authority may allow employees to take an hour lunch period, with 1⁄2 hour unpaid.
 All public offices and departments are expected to maintain adequate coverage at all times during normal hours of operation to ensure prompt service to the public.
 Additionally, non-exempt employees who receive an unpaid lunch period are prohibited from working during their lunch period except with supervisory approval or in emergency situations.
 Non-exempt employees who work outside their regularly scheduled hours in contravention of this rule shall be paid for all hours actually worked, but may be disciplined accordingly.

 The normal workweek for employees is forty (40) hours, composed of eight (8) hours per day.
 In the effort to maintain accountability for county tax dollars, each appointing authority, or designee, shall establish daily work schedules and maintain daily employee attendance records.
 Attendance shall be documented through a written policy and procedure utilizing time sheets, time recording devices or other written documentation.
-Payroll records shall clearly document the date worked, total number of hours worked with time in/time out, rate of pay and any payment for hours not worked.
+Payroll records shall clearly document the date worked, total number of hours worked, rate of pay and any payment for hours not worked.

-Each appointing authority shall establish a policy and procedure for employees to report all non-scheduled absences from work.
+Each appointing authority shall establish a policy and procedure for employees to report all nonscheduled absences from work.
 The Commissioners suggest each absence must be reported to the employee's immediate supervisor or designee within at least one-half (1/2) hour of the employee's scheduled starting time.
 Only absences properly logged by the employee's immediate supervisor or designee will be considered for approval.